 Cooking gear and stove

 While complex cooking systems definitely have their place in the outdoors (we know many foodies like to take it outside), lightweight stoves and inexpensive dishes – or even unbreakable thrift store finds – can be more than enough if you’re building your camp kitchen kit.
-Simple, portable double-burner stoves like the Primus Profile are a great option if you’re feeding a few people, or you can keep it simpler still with a trail stove, like this Primus Classic.
+Simple, portable double-burner car camping stoves are a great option if you’re feeding a few people, or you can keep it simpler still with a trail stove.
 These may be designed for the backcountry, but they can work for daytrips, road trips or car camping too.

 Headlamps are an inexpensive way to stay safe and have fun after the sun sets.
 Plus, they’re super convenient because they’re hands-free and make late-night bathroom treks a lot easier (just remember to avoid shining them in people’s eyes if you’re chatting around the campfire.)
 Want more social lighting?
 Strap your headlamp to a water bottle for a quick makeshift lantern.